AlestackOverglow/telegram-sticker-maker-bot/README.md

 - Python 3.8+
 - OpenCV (for video processing)
 - Required Python packages (see requirements.txt)
+- For webhook version:
+  - Public IP or domain
+  - SSL certificate (required by Telegram)
+  - Open port (default: 8000)

 ## Installation
 1. Clone the repository: